 - Leatherback mainly eats jellyfish that which thrive on fish larvae.
 The decline in leatherback population has led to an increase in jellyfish which is a major reason for the decline in fish.

 - Sea turtles help to maintain the balance in the marine and sand system.
-If these reptiles go extinct these two ecosystems will be heavily affected directly impacting human life.
+If these reptiles go extinct these two ecosystemsiXA system where the living organisms and their physical environments interact with each other will be heavily affected directly impacting human life.

 16. Why Are They Endangered?